storybookjs/react-native/docs/src/pages/basics/writing-stories/index.md

 ));
 ```

+If you would prefer to use another character as the separator then you can
+configure it using the `hierarchyRootSeparator` config option.
+Visit the
+[configuration options parameter](/configurations/options-parameter) page to learn more.

 ## Generating nesting path based on \_\_dirname

 Nesting paths can be programmatically generated with template literals because story names are strings.